What is PAWWS?

 nona.borgstrom@helsinki.fi

-Nona Borgström acts as a project planner at the Faculty of Veterinary Medicine, Dept. of Equine and Small Animal Medicine at the University of Helsinki.
-She is especially interested in social rehabilitation with professional competence and university education in dog ethology, AAT, scent detection training, animal assisted pediatric and elderly care, neuropsychiatric animal handling.
+Nona Borgström is a PhD student at the Faculty of Veterinary Medicine, Dept. of Equine and Small Animal Medicine at the University of Helsinki.
+She is especially interested in multispecies and multiprofessional interactions in social- and healthcare settings, scent detection training, one welfare and ethics.

-Nona is also developing the medical scent dog working strategies for animal assisted interventions and ethics, fitting them into a university setting.
+Nona is also developing the standards for medical scent dog working strategies for animal assisted interventions, fitting them into a university setting.

 Tiamat Warda